 Treasures of the Medieval Islamicate World: Stories of Empire and the Everyday

-The period from the 8th to the 13th centuries in the Islamicate East was characterised by remarkable intellectual flourishing, scientific innovation, vibrant intercultural exchange, and dynamic participation in Silk Road trade networks.
+Explore the period from the 8th to the 13th centuries in the Islamicate East, characterised by remarkable intellectual flourishing, scientific innovation, vibrant intercultural exchange, and dynamic participation in Silk Road trade networks.

 This era, often referred to as the Islamic Golden Age, parallels the European Renaissance in its transformative impact on knowledge production, artistic expression, and cross-cultural interaction.